 In 2014 the City of Scottsdale carried out an extensive renovation of TPC Scottsdale under the supervision of architect Tom Weiskopf.
 The project included the relocation of four greens, resurfacing of all greens, reshaping and re-grassing all tee complexes, relocation and reshaping of all bunker complexes and re-landscaping of desert areas.
 The result was a more aesthetically pleasing resort for guests and strategically more challenging to PGA Tour players.

 In 2016, Rickie Fowler let a two shot lead slip away on the Par 4 17th hole when he hit a driver through the green and into the water.
-This opened the door for Hideki Matsuyama who went on to capture his 2nd Tour title in a dramatic four hole playoff.
+This opened the door for Hideki Matsuyama who went on to capture the title in a dramatic four hole playoff.

 Matsuyama finished the week 35th in Driving Distance, T44 for Driving Accuracy, 1st for GIR and 16th for Scrambling.
 His ball-striking delivered the lions shared of his strokes gained on the field average finishing 10th in Strokes Gained Driving and 5th in Strokes Gained Approach.